Free Trial

 • Institutional investors are showing increasing confidence in Daktronics, with several firms significantly increasing their holdings during the second quarter.

-Wall Street Zen upgraded shares of Daktronics (NASDAQ:DAKT - Free Report) from a hold rating to a buy rating in a research report sent to investors on Saturday morning.
+Wall Street Zen upgraded shares of Daktronics (NASDAQ:DAKT - Free Report) from a hold rating to a buy rating in a report published on Saturday.

-In other news, insider Sheila Mae Anderson sold 3,839 shares of the firm's stock in a transaction on Thursday, August 7th.
-The stock was sold at an average price of $16.86, for a total transaction of $64,725.54.
-Following the transaction, the insider owned 39,495 shares in the company, valued at approximately $665,885.70.
-This trade represents a 8.86% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Corporate insiders own 5.30% of the company's stock.
+In other Daktronics news, insider Sheila Mae Anderson sold 3,839 shares of the stock in a transaction on Thursday, August 7th.
+The shares were sold at an average price of $16.86, for a total transaction of $64,725.54.
+Following the sale, the insider directly owned 39,495 shares of the company's stock, valued at approximately $665,885.70.
+This represents a 8.86% decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 5.30% of the company's stock.

 Daktronics Company Profile